kenorb-contrib/Genmod/readme.txt

  1. Install Genmod on your server, following the instructions in chapter "6.
 Installation", parts A and B. Make sure all the necessary Index folders are created.
  2. From the backup ZIP file, restore the config.php file.
+Also restore the files include_top.php and include_bottom.php to the includes folder.
 If present in the ZIP file, also restore the lang_settings.php file to the Index directory, and the language extension files (xx.extra.php) to the Languages directory.
  3. Also upload the other files (.sql and .ged) to the apporpriate index directory.
  4. Adjust the filenames of the Gedccom files by removing the "export_" prefix.
  5. Startup Genmod, this should bring you to the page for creating an admin user.